Buying Guides By Mason Clark March 31, 2026 8 min read

 🧭 How to choose the right one for your commute

 Use this quick decision framework.
-Answer each question, then match to the tire that fits your needs.
+Answer each question, then match your needs to the tire that fits your weather and driving style.

 1) Do you need all-season capability?

-• Yes (one set year-round): Michelin Pilot Sport All Season 4.
+• Yes, one set year-round: Michelin Pilot Sport All Season 4 or Bridgestone Potenza Sport A/S.

-2) What matters most: wet safety, comfort, or maximum turn-in?
+2) What matters most: wet confidence, comfort, or maximum response?

-• Wet confidence first: Michelin Pilot Sport 4S, Continental ExtremeContact Sport 02, Pirelli P Zero PZ5.
+• Wet confidence first: Michelin Pilot Sport 4S, Continental ExtremeContact Sport 02, or Pirelli P Zero PZ5.

-• Comfort and quieter ride: Pirelli PZ5, Continental ExtremeContact Sport 02.
+• Comfort and daily refinement: Pirelli P Zero PZ5 or Continental ExtremeContact Sport 02.

 3) How sensitive are you to noise and firmness?

-• If you want a more refined daily experience, lean toward PZ5 or ExtremeContact Sport 02.
+• If you want a more refined daily experience, lean toward Pirelli P Zero PZ5 or Continental ExtremeContact Sport 02.

 📏 The checklist before buying (so you do not waste money)